honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 Database Source and Sink
 ------------------------
-Sample configuration for using a Database Source and a Database Sink:
+Sample configuration for using a *Database Source* and a *Database Sink*:

 .. container:: highlight